-The Slack app for Windows has all the features of Slack on the web, and more: You can keep multiple teams open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌
+The Slack app for Windows has all the features of Slack on the web, and more: You can keep multiple workspaces open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌

 Download and install Slack

 You can download the Slack for Windows app from the Windows Store or from Slack’s download page.

 Download from Slack